-\paragraph{Tuple annotation} To maximize the coverage and diversity of (entity, feature, opinion) tuple sets from each input content, we perform five rounds of zero-shot prompting using \gptmini.
-We then take the union of all generated tuples and remove duplicates to form a distinct preliminary tuple sets.
+\paragraph{Tuple annotation} To maximize the coverage and diversity of (entity, feature, opinion) tuples from each input content, we perform five rounds of zero-shot prompting using \gptmini\footnote{\texttt{gpt-4o-mini-2024-07-18}}.
+We then take the union of all generated tuples and remove duplicates to form a distinct preliminary set of tuples.
 Subsequently, five trained human annotators review every candidate tuple for correctness, eliminate hallucinated entries, and complement any missing tuples.
 To support consistent decision-making, we design detailed task-specific annotation guidelines and conduct a one-week training session for all annotators, including case-based instruction and edge-case discussions.
 This process was applied to every content, thereby ensuring high coverage, consistency, and reliability in the final annotations.

-\paragraph{Opinion-centric summary} We annotate each content with an opinion-centric summary, a free-form text that organizes diverse opinions into high-level topics for meaningful insights.
+\paragraph{Opinion-centric insight} We annotate each content with an opinion-centric insight, a free-form text that organizes diverse opinions into high-level topics for meaningful insights.
 Specifically, from a marketing manager’s perspective, opinions are grouped into broad categories, highlighting frequently mentioned or standout aspects to reveal key trends.
-This summary follows a \textit{three-to-five-line form}, providing a cohesive structure for clear and concise representation of core discussions.
+This insight follows a \textit{three-to-five-line form}, providing a cohesive structure for clear and concise representation of core discussions.

-\paragraph{Summary annotation} We generate five independent candidate summaries using the input content and the associated final set of tuples as input.
-Then, the same five human annotators review each summary from the perspective of a marketing manager and select the highest-quality one that best captures the opinions in the final tuples at the topic level.
+\paragraph{Insight annotation} We generate five independent candidate insights using the input content and the associated final set of tuples as input.
+Then, the same five human annotators review each insight from the perspective of a marketing manager and select the highest-quality one that best captures the opinions in the final tuples at the topic level.
 Similar to the tuple annotation process, we design detailed annotation guidelines to ensure consistent decision-making, and all five annotators undergo a one-week training session.
-If all candidate summaries are deemed insufficient in quality, the annotators collaboratively rewrite a new summary that more accurately reflects the key insights.
-For the selected summary, the annotators collaboratively refine and finalize it by checking for missing opinions, eliminating hallucinations, and ensuring conciseness in a three-to-five-line format.
+If all candidate insights are deemed insufficient in quality, the annotators collaboratively rewrite a new insight that more accurately reflects the key insights.
+For the selected insight, the annotators collaboratively refine and finalize it by checking for missing opinions, eliminating hallucinations, and ensuring conciseness in a three-to-five-line format.